 Use alternative communication methods where required, such as texting, emailing or using a pen and paper.

 Be especially considerate and understanding of the needs and frustrations of Deaf children, and take appropriate steps to ensure they are fully included and listened to.

 A range of awareness and fundraising events and activities would ordinarily be organised locally and nationally during Deaf Awareness Week.
 This year, because of coronavirus restrictions and the particularly vulnerable position this places Deaf people and their loved ones in, individuals are asked to show their support online and in kind.

-There are many charities which provide useful advice and information on how to communicate with Deaf people, including Action on Hearing Loss Scotland, National Deaf Children’s Society, Scottish Council on Deafness, British Deaf Association, Deaf Action and Hearing Dogs for Deaf People.
+There are many charities which provide useful advice and information on how to communicate with Deaf people, including Action on Hearing Loss Scotland, National Deaf Children’s Society, Deaf Scotland, British Deaf Association, Deaf Action and Hearing Dogs for Deaf People.
 Opportunities exist to support these organisations through donating, volunteering, participating in Deaf Awareness Training and raising awareness with friends and family.